sarala18/Sql_Portfolio_Project/README.md

 # Sql_Portfolio_Project
-This waas my first  sql portfolio project.
+This was my first  sql portfolio project.